r-hub/blog/content/post/2020-03-03-packageRank/index.md

 {{<figure src="cranDownloads_viz2-1.png" alt="A time series lineplot with multiple window frames illustrating package downloads for multiple packages for 2019" title="Figure 2 Visualize cranDownloads() for Multiple Packages">}}

 <br/>
-If you want all the data in a single frame, use `multi.plot = TRUE`:
+If you want to plot those data in a single frame, use `multi.plot = TRUE`:

 ```r